fosskers/aura/doc/source/guides/localisation.rst

 into another language.
 Arch users everywhere can benefit from your contribution, and its a great opportunity to contribute to Open Source.

-WHAT YOU NEED
+What You Need
 =============

 1. The aura source code.
-Get it at: https://github.com/fosskers/aura
+Get it at: https://github.com/aurapm/aura

 2. An editor.
 Whichever one you like.